ssvassiliev/md-theory-presentation/_episodes/01-Force_Fields_and_Interactions.md

 > ## Counting Non-Bonded Interactions
 >
 > How many non-bonded interactions are in the system with ten Argon atoms?
+45, 90, 100 or 200?
 >
 > > ## Solution
 > >